 - I've worked with quite a few power-house female project managers who were very tech savvy, and

-- I've just discovered two very technical women working in quite different fields - Doctor Kristen Stubbs of the Toymaker Project and Garann Means (a web developer who I discovered via her work with Node.JS) who inspired me to write this post.
+- I've just discovered two very technical women working in quite different fields - Doctor Kristen Stubbs of the Toymaker Project and Garann Means (a web developer who I discovered via her work with Node.JS) - who together inspired me to write this post.

-So I'd like to applaud all the technical women in my life who've stuck it out in what can be a less than inviting field - I think our work is a lot richer for your presence.
+So I'd like to applaud all the technical women in my life who've stuck it out in what can be a less than inviting field - I think our work is a lot richer for your participation.

 Just started playing with MongoDB